-Learn how to prepare knishes, a classic Jewish New York dish – a creamy potato filling covered with soft and flaky homemade pastry dough.
-(We've provided your choice of two doughs.)
-The filled pastries are baked and can even be frozen for advance preparation.
+Learn how to prepare knishes, a classic Jewish New York dish – a creamy potato filling covered with soft and flaky homemade dough.
+(We’ve provided your choice of two dough recipes.)
+The filled potato knishes are baked until golden brown.
+They also freeze well.

 Combine ingredients for desired dough and knead until smooth.